2qx/awesome-bitcoin-cash/CONTRIBUTING.md

 ## Before you start

-- Make an individual pull request for each suggestion.
 - Search previous suggestions before making a new one, as yours may be a duplicate.

 ## Editorial Guidelines